Google for Jobs SEO is necessary to boost your job listing ranking.

 - Submit a sitemap (or RSS or Atom feed) with a <lastmod> date for each listing.

-Google also includes a Structured Data Testing tool, which allows users to validate their markup and preview their listing.
+It is recommended to use JSON-LD format when marking up your page, and a good way to test if and how it will be displayed is by using Google’s Structured Data Testing tool, which allows users to validate their markup and preview their listing.

 If you need help setting this up for your website, contact us here.

-To optimize the experience, users will be able to track the success of their job listings.
-In the coming weeks Google promised to include a job listings feature in the Search Analytics report in the Search console so users can track clicks and impressions of their listings.
+To optimize the experience, users will be able to track the success of their job listings by clicks and impressions in the Search Analytics report in the Search console.

 Below are a few of the feature highlights: